+- Pacemaker

-Implantable cardioverter defibrillator (ICD)
+- □ Implantable cardioverter defibrillator (ICD)

-□ Neurostimulator system
+- Neurostimulator system

-☐ Aneurysm clip
+- Aneurysm clip

-☐ Metallic implant
+- Metallic implant

-Implanted drug infusion device
+- □ Implanted drug infusion device

-Foreign metal objects, especially if in or near the eye
+- Foreign metal objects, especially if in or near the eye

-☐ Shrapnel or bullet
+- □ Shrapnel or bullet

-Dentures/teeth with magnetic keepers
+- Dentures/teeth with magnetic keepers

-Other implants that involve magnets
+- Other implants that involve magnets

-Medication patches that contain metal foil (i.e., transdermal pat ich)
+- Medication patches that contain metal foil (i.e., transdermal patch)

-□ None of the above
+- □ None of the above

-Please note: The program director and clinical coordinators must be in by the clinical student if there is any change in the student's MRI safe course of the program.
-Students must complete and submit the ACR MRI safety screen the start of clinicals.
-MRI Screening Form ety status over the
+Please note: The program director and clinical coordinators must be informed in writing by the clinical student if there is any change in the student's MRI safety status over the course of the program.

+Students must complete and submit the MRI safety screening form prior to entering an MRI rotation.

-Student signature: Date:
+Student signature:

-MRI Technologist Signature: Date:
+MRI Technologist Signature: